 coriander and lime wedges to serve

-- Put the flour, egg, milk and slat into a bowl and whisk to combine.
-This is the basic batter and I remove a ladle of batter to a smaller bowl to make the children’s plain fritters.
+- Put the flour, egg, milk and salt into a bowl and whisk to combine.
+Put one ladle of batter into a smaller bowl to make the children’s plain fritters.

 - Chop the onions and pepper to be roughly the same size as the corn.
 Add 3/4 to the main batter and 1/4 to the children’s batter.